EconomyLens.com

 Police detained a first suspect, possibly a minor, in the early hours of Saturday just after he placed a device outside the bank building, near the Champs-Elysees.
 The suspect was accompanied by a second person, who appeared to be taking photos and videos with a mobile phone but fled when police arrived.
 The device contained five litres of liquid believed to be fuel and an ignition system, a source close to the investigation said.
 The two further arrests were made on Saturday night.

-According to a police source, the first suspect said he had been recruited through the Snapchat app to carry out a bombing in exchange for 600 euros ($692).
-Nunez commented that he did not know who was behind the incident but speculated that it might have been “proxies” linked to Iran.
-Police indicated that the suspect arrested early Saturday outside the bank claimed he was a minor and from Senegal, and they were working to verify his identity.
+According to a police source, the first suspect claimed he had been recruited through the Snapchat app to carry out a bombing in exchange for 600 euros ($692).
+Nunez mentioned that he did not know who was behind the incident but added that it might have been “proxies” linked to Iran.
+Police reported that the suspect arrested early Saturday outside the bank had told them he was a minor and from Senegal, and they were working to verify his identity.

 The Bank of America, whose global headquarters are in North Carolina, is a multinational investment bank and financial services holding company.